secdev/scapy/doc/scapy/installation.rst

 For your convenience direct links are given to the versions I used (for Python 2.5).
 If these links do not work or if you are using a different Python version, just visit the homepage of the respective package and look for a Windows binary.
 As a last resort, search the web for the filename.

-After all packages are installed, open a command prompt (cmd.exe), change to the directory containing scapy.py and run Scapy with ``python scapy.py`` (or just ``scapy.py``).
+After all packages are installed, open a command prompt (cmd.exe), change to the directory containing scapy.py and run Scapy with ``run_scapy.bat``.
 For usage information see the interactive demo and the other documents on Scapy's homepage.

-If really nothing seems to work, consider skipping the Windows version and using Scapy from a Linux Live CD -- either in a virtual machine on your Windows host or by booting from CDROM: Scapy is already included in grml and BackTrack for example.
+If really nothing seems to work, consider skipping the Windows version and using Scapy from a Linux Live CD -- either in a virtual machine on your Windows host or by booting from CDROM: An older version of Scapy is already included in grml and BackTrack for example.
 While using the Live CD you can easily upgrade to the lastest Scapy version (for Unix) by typing ``cd /tmp && wget scapy.net``.

 Optional packages
 ^^^^^^^^^^^^^^^^^